 Another question we frequently get deals with how to protect inherited assets, whether inherited prior to or during the marriage.
 Fortunately, in Texas, inherited assets are generally considered to be separate property, which means they’re not subject to division in a divorce.
 However, there is one caveat to that rule.
 If you inherit assets and then commingle them with other assets (such as putting them into a joint bank account), those assets may also become community property.
 Therefore, the best thing to do is to keep them separate from any other assets.
 This means keeping them in a separate bank account and not commingling them with other funds.

 We also get a lot of questions about gifts and family heirlooms.
 Since Texas is a community property state, there is a presumption that everything acquired during the marriage is community property.
 But there is an exception for gifts and inheritances.
 As with everything else, there are actions you can take to protect any gifts or heirlooms that were given to you as an individual.
 Primarily, you will need to prove that they were given to you as an individual and not as part of the marital community.

 Taking steps to protect your assets in a divorce can be complex and difficult.
 If you have any questions about how to do this, you should consult with a knowledgeable divorce attorney.
 An experienced divorce lawyer can help you understand the laws in Texas and protect your rights during the divorce process.
-Alexandra Geczi, PLLC, a law firm focusing on divorce for women in Dallas, combines its team of skilled divorce attorneys with the best financial advisors, business and estate attorneys, and CPAs in the state to make sure our clients are able to protect as much of their wealth as possible during the divorce process.
+Alexandra Geczi, PLLC, a law firm focusing on divorce for women in Dallas, Collin, and Denton counties, combines its team of skilled divorce attorneys with the best financial advisors, business and estate attorneys, and CPAs in the state to make sure our clients are able to protect as much of their wealth as possible during the divorce process.